Ttimofeyka/Rave/specifications/grammar/operators.md

 } => (a+b-c-d);
 ```

+Division by zero is **undefined behavior** regardless of the types of expression.

 ## Getting a pointer to an element

 The & operator is used to get a pointer to a variable, function, or structure element.